XEQMLabs/xeqm-core/README.md

 * **Optional**: build with stack traces in thrown exceptions with `-D WITH_STACKTRACE`.
 This incurs a large performance penalty on thrown exceptions on Linux.

+* **Optional**: build with mocknet support with `-D WITH_MOCKNET` which adds an argument to specify the height at which the blockchain will fork whereby quorums thereafter are replaced by a set of nodes with pre-defined keys.

 #### On the Raspberry Pi (and similar ARM-based devices)

 The build process is exactly the same, but note that some parts of the build require around 3GB of